veraison/docs/demo/psa/prov-verif-e2e/README.md

 ```
 ### Exchanging evidence with the Verifier

-In a new bourne shell session
+In a new shell session

 ```shell
 export TOPDIR=$(pwd)